yash-chaudhary/nand2tetris/README.md

-# nand2tetris
+# nand2tetris project files

-Going on a journey to understand computers from first principles using from the book Elements of Computing Systems by Noam Nisan and  Shimon Schocken
+Each folder contains the project tasks for each chapter.

+Refer to their [website](https://www.nand2tetris.org/) if you want to understand the computers from the ground up

+Projects:
+* 01: Boolean Logic